f1replac3/homelab/README.md

 - Fedora Server for Pi-hole deployment
 - Structured documentation in `.md` format
 - GitOps: configuration and infra as code
+  - Terraform
+  - Ansible

 ---

-## 🧠 Philosophy
+## Philosophy

-Build a self-hosted lab that mirrors real-world infrastructure, using production-grade tools, with full control, transparency, and flexibility — with privacy and learning as first-class goals.
+Build a self-hosted lab that mirrors real-world infrastructure, using production-grade tools, with full control, transparency, and flexibility — focusing on high availability, privacy and security, and automation as primary goals.